samuellleo/Mini-Terminal/README.md

   - User-Agent Configuration:
 On the first launch, you'll be prompted to input a "User-Agent".
 This is necessary to interact with the EDGAR API.
 You can change this configuration later via the "Configuration" menu under "User-Agent".
   - Output Directory:
 The program allows you to specify the directory where the Excel files will be saved.
-You can set or change this directory in the "Configuration" menu under "Output Directory".
+You can set or change this directory in the "Output Directory" menu under "Configuration".

 <p align="center">
   <img src="./images/config.PNG" alt="Logo de la empresa" width="400">